philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 # Clingraph

 A really cool and useful utility for working with clingo is [clingraph](https://clingraph.readthedocs.io/en/latest/).
 It let's you visualize solutions directly out of clingo.
+It is actually a separate command that you can pipe other stuff into as well.

 Here is a solution visualized out of the `egg::test_fn! {math_powers, rules(), "(* (pow 2 x) (pow 2 y))" => "(pow 2 (+ x y))"}` example.

 It is slightly easier for me to draw the egraph as a bipartite graph between eclasses and enodes than the typical "eclass as dotted box surrounding enodes" visualization.
 Selected eclasses are colored red and selected enodes are colored cyan.

 ![](/assets/egraph_asp_extract.png)

+The example below is a bash script showing the clingraph invocation.

 ```bash
 echo "